-1.)
-DiverseCity Ventures LLC, an impact-oriented venture capital firm, which invests primarily in pre-seed technology-driven companies with large addressable markets, product-market fit, a dynamic founding team, and high probability of outsized returns.
+DiverseCity Ventures accelerates positive social, economic, and environmental impact through entrepreneurship.
+As an impact-oriented venture capital firm, we invest in pre-seed technology-driven companies with large addressable markets, product-market fit, a dynamic founding team, and high probability of outsized returns.

 Innovation thrives where diverse perspectives intersect.

 Innovation thrives where diverse perspectives intersect.
 Diversity is more than optics or checking a box.
 It's not about finding people who look different, but think the same.
 It's about shunning group-think and embracing diverse perspectives.
 Diversity is not something you can assign or outsource.
 Diversity without inclusion leads to a revolving door of frustration.
 Capitalizing on diverse perspectives requires being able to accepting the discomfort of cognitive dissonance that comes with challenged and disproven assumptions.
 Regardless of gender, ethnicity, persuasion, proclivity, or point of view, diversity includes you.

 At the intersection of technology, entertainment, and venture capital, Mariah "Roman" Lichtenstern accelerates positive social, economic, and environmental impact through entrepreneurship.
 An alumna of UC Berkeley, USC, and UCLA, she is the Founding Partner of DiverseCity Ventures.
 She serves as an advisor for the California Clean Energy Fund’s CalSEED initiative, Berkeley Skydeck, Village Capital Finance Forward, FourthWave female founder accelerator, HaydenAI AI Ethics advisory, and Yale University School of Medicine’s Digital Innovation and Diversity Initiative.